Emergency and Trauma Care

 With snow falling, holiday gatherings filling calendars, and fireplaces glowing, winter can be a magical time.
 It also brings its own set of health risks with it.
-We’re taking a look at three common winter dangers and addressing how you and your family can prepare to enjoy a safe and fun winter.
+We’re looking at three common winter dangers and addressing how you and your family can prepare to enjoy a safe and fun winter.

-Sledding, snowball fights, and igloo construction can provide for hours of winter fun for your kids.
-However, when kids are playing outside in the winter it can be easy to forget that exposure to the elements can still cause sunburn and dehydration.
+Sledding, snowball fights, and igloo construction can provide hours of winter fun for your kids.
+However, when kids play outside in the winter, it can be easy to forget that exposure to the elements can still cause sunburn and dehydration.
 In the summer months, temperatures are warm so it is easy to remember sunscreen and water for hydration, but when it is cooler these things can be easily overlooked.
 Keep these strategies in mind to help your kids have a safe time in their winter wonderland.

 - Dress kids in appropriate layers so they are warm enough but can adjust to changes in temperature and activity level.